 Austin Film Festival (October)

 In October each year, Austin hosts this star-studded festival that celebrates the craft of screenwriting.
-Screenwriters, actors and directors come together to discuss their work and screenings are held at various venues in downtown Austin.
-It’s a great event for schmoozing with local celebrities and the after parties carry on well into the early hours of the morning.
+Screenwriters, actors and directors come together to discuss their work, with screenings held at various venues in downtown Austin.
+It’s a great event for schmoozing with local celebrities, and the after-parties carry on well into the early hours of the morning.

 Circuit of the Americas Grand Prix (October)

 Formula 1 fans from all over the world descend on Austin in October to watch an adrenalin-fuelled round of the Grand Prix.
 While tickets to the COTA Grand Prix will likely set spectators back a little, it's certainly a memorable experience for racing fans.
 The atmosphere in downtown Austin also experiences a shift as wealthy tourists arrive (often in private jets and helicopters) for the event.

 High-profile chefs head to Austin each November to showcase their talents at this culinary celebration, simply a must for all gourmands.
 With fascinating talks, cooking demos, classes and, of course, tastings from the best chefs in Austin and beyond, the Food and Wine Festival has a lot to offer.
 Visitors also get to sample the best of Texan favourites, including barbecue and Tex-Mex.